gvwilson/thirdbit/src/fiction/bear/index.md

 wanted to be well clear of it.

 Below her, the prince lowered his arm.
-"All good?" he asked, returning Jinpa's salute as the soldier halted in front of him.
+"All good?" he asked, returning Rinpa's salute as the soldier halted in front of him.

-"Yes, Your Highness," Jinpa replied, slightly breathless.
+"Yes, Your Highness," Rinpa replied, slightly breathless.
 "The troll is minding her, and Manpa's stayed up as well."

 "Good.
 Sergeant Gyalpa, are you ready?
-Sergeant Dambu?
+Sergeant Inambu?
 Good.
 Remember, no one does anything until we find out what this is all about.
 Now, open the gate!"